Difference-in-Differences with Compositional Changes: Testing for compositional changes

 In the following theorem, we characterize the asymptotic behavior of this statistic.
-Let $ c^{\ast}_{1-\alpha} $ denote the $ (1-\alpha) $-th quantile of the chi-squared distribution with one degree of freedom (i.e. $ \chisq{1} $). \begin{thm} Suppose Assumptions \ref{ass::sampling}, \ref{ass::ident}, and \ref{ass::asy.lp} hold.
-The following additional conditions are satisfied: (i) Assumptions \ref{ass::asy.lp}.2(ii) and \ref{ass::asy.lp}.5(iv)-(vii) are fulfilled for $(d, t) = (1, 1) $; (ii)$ \var{\tau(X) | D = 1} >0 $.
-Then, \\ (a) under the null space $ \H_{0} $, $ \Vhat \convp \rho_{sz} > 0 $, and
+Let $ c^{\ast}_{1-\alpha} $ denote the $ (1-\alpha) $-th quantile of the chi-squared distribution with one degree of freedom (i.e. $ \chisq{1} $). \begin{thm} Suppose Assumption \ref{ass::asy.lp}, and in addition, Assumptions \ref{ass::asy.lp}.2(ii) and \ref{ass::asy.lp}.5(iv)-(vii) are fulfilled for $(d, t) = (1, 1) $, for $ P \in \mathcal{P}$.
+Then: \\ (a) Under the null hypothesis, $ \hnull $, we have $ \Vhat \convp \rho_{sz} > 0 $, and